microsoft/DirectXShaderCompiler/docs/DXIL.rst

 SM.VALIDDOMAIN                        Invalid Tessellator Domain specified.
-Must be isoline, tri or quad TYPES.DEFINED                         Type must be defined based on DXIL primitives TYPES.INTWIDTH                        Int type must be of valid width TYPES.NOVECTOR                        Vector types must not be present UNI.NOWAVESENSITIVEGRADIENT           Gradient operations are not affected by wave-sensitive data or control flow.
+Must be isoline, tri or quad TYPES.DEFINED                         Type must be defined based on DXIL primitives TYPES.INTWIDTH                        Int type must be of valid width TYPES.NOMULTIDIM                      Only one dimension allowed for array type TYPES.NOVECTOR                        Vector types must not be present UNI.NOWAVESENSITIVEGRADIENT           Gradient operations are not affected by wave-sensitive data or control flow.
 ===================================== =======================================================================================================================================================================================================================================================================================================